 How to get this joy

 First, let’s see what it means to ‘remain’ in the vine.
-Notice that in nature how the branch surrenders completely to the vine and exists only for the vine?
-In the same way, Jesus wants us to surrender ourselves to Him and live for Him (v 4).
+Notice that in nature the branch surrenders completely to the vine and exists only for the vine.
+In the same way, Jesus wants us to surrender ourselves to Him and live for Him (verse 4).
 Second, we are to depend on Him.
 The branch cannot do anything without the vine.
-It is only when we are nothing can God do everything through us (v 5).
-Third, we are to rest in His love (v 9) and fourth, we have to obey Him (v 10).
+It is only when we are nothing in ourselves, that God can do everything through us (verse 5).
+Third, we are to rest in His love (verse 9) and fourth, we have to obey Him (verse 10).

-It is very important for us to have joy in our lives or we won’t be credible witnesses for Christ.
+It is very important for us to have joy in our lives.
+Otherwise we won’t be credible witnesses for Christ.